agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

-This is a bigger problem because it means that teams near the top and bottom are more likely to have a high gatekeeper score just because they won or lost a single match, whereas teams in the middle need to win or lose a bunch of matches to change their score.
+This is a bigger problem because it means that teams near the top and bottom are more likely to have a high gatekeeper score just because they won or lost a single match, whereas teams in the middle need to win or lose many matches to change their score.

 I could adjust the score by the number of games, or compute an estimate on the variance, but for now I will just call out this issue as we run into it.